yilmaznaslan/yilmaznaslan/kafka/main.md

 ### Partition

 - Each topic is plit into partitions, which are ordered, immutable sequence of messages
-- Partitions allow parallesim (multiple consumers readin simultaenously)
+- Partitions allow parallesim (multiple consumers reading simultaenously)
 - Each message in a partition has a unique offset(its poisiton in the partition)

 - Partitions are fixed and configured per topic (e.g., 3, 6, 12, 20, 100)

-- Key in the messages determines which partigion a message goes to
+- **Key** in the messages determines which partigion a message goes to

 ### Consumer Groups